What to Wear to a Boxing Match: Know Before You Go

 If you're planning on going out after the fights, but don't have floor seats, you can still come dressed how you like.

-Just make sure that you know what is allowed at the bars/clubs that you're planning to go afterwards.
+Just make sure that you know what is allowed at the bars/clubs that you're planning to go to afterward.

 For example, some clubs don't allow any type of hat.